sociometry3/cordova-plugin-video-editor/README.md

 The major enhancements are:
 1. The video captured with Android device can be well recognized on iPhone.
+2. Support some special MEIZU and vivo phone

 ## Installation
 ```